tomgenoni/bitbar-ghissues/README.md

 In order to use the script you'll want to open `repo-issues.5m.js` and populate the variables.

 You'll need to generate a [Github access token](https://github.com/settings/tokens).
-You can click "Generate Token" in the upper right and on the following page "Generate Token" again.
+On that page click "Generate Token" in the upper right and on the following page "Generate Token" again.
 Your token will be a long string of letters and numbers.

 For example, if you want to monitor https://github.com/matryer/bitbar your configuration would look like: